-- 8.1 The quorum for the School Fitness to Practise Panel will be five including the Convener, who will be a member of all Panels in order to provide uniformity of standards and experience. - 8.2 The Panel shall comprise: - a Chair who shall be the Convener - one academic staff representative from the professional programme on which the student is enrolled - one academic staff representative from another professional programme within the University - one senior member of the relevant profession who contributes to teaching or placement provision but is not a member of the University - a lay person who has demonstrable skills of analysis, knowledge of the programme on which the student is enrolled and knowledge of regulatory requirements - a sabbatical officer of the Students' Union - 8.3 None of the Panel members shall have had any previous connection or involvement with the case. - 8.4 The student's Personal Tutor may not be a member of the Panel but can attend in a supportive capacity to the student, withdrawing from the Panel's deliberations
+- 8.1 The quorum for the School Fitness to Practise Panel will be five including the Convener, who will be a member of all Panels in order to provide uniformity of standards and experience. - 8.2 The Panel shall comprise: - a Chair who shall be the Convener - one academic staff representative from the professional programme on which the student is enrolled - one academic staff representative from another professional programme within the University - one senior member of the relevant profession who contributes to teaching or placement provision but is not a member of the University - a lay person who has demonstrable skills of analysis, knowledge of the programme on which the student is enrolled and knowledge of regulatory requirements - a student or sabbatical officer of the University nominated by the President of the Students' Union - 8.3 None of the Panel members shall have had any previous connection or involvement with the case. - 8.4 The student's Personal Tutor may not be a member of the Panel but can attend in a supportive capacity to the student, withdrawing from the Panel's deliberations